 According to state of Florida and the federal government, possessing heroin, marijuana, cocaine, methamphetamines, LSD, and many other substances is illegal for any person with no legal authority.
 Charges involving possession of such substances are typically handled in state courts.
 It’s also illegal to be in possession of prescription drugs with no valid prescription.

 Although charges involving narcotic possession might appear minor, they are likely to have a serious effect on your personal life.
-It is, therefore, vital for you to choose a lawyer with experience to help you get through the situation with the minimal impact possible.
+It is, therefore, vital for you to choose a drug crimes lawyer with experience to help you get through the situation with the minimal impact possible.

 Drug Possession Charges & Possible Options